 Natural sciences, mathematical and technological subjects do not have a universal standard for authorship, but guidelines and accepted practices are still available.
 There are researchers who research and publish by themselves, and there are projects that consist of several thousand members, such as those at CERN, where the list of authors can consist of a great number of people.

 Although standards vary, they all require some degree of contribution and responsibility for the work.
-As an example, the editorial policy of the journal PNAS states: “Authorship should be limited to those who have contributed substantially to the work.”
+As an example, the editorial policy of the journal PNAS states: 'Authorship should be limited to those who have contributed substantially to the work.'

 Some examples of guidelines in science, mathematical and technological disciplines:

-- The American Chemical Society (ACS, 2011) has criteria for co-authorship similar to those in physics.
+- The American Chemical Society (ACS, 2021) has criteria for co-authorship similar to those in physics.
 The ACS specifies that authors share responsibility and accountability for the results presented in a scientific work.

-- The guidelines of the American Mathematical Society and the American Statistical Association (AMS, 2005; ASA, 1999) state that all authors should have given significant intellectual contributions to the work to be included on the author list.
+- The guidelines of the American Mathematical Society and the American Statistical Association (AMS, 2019; ASA, 2018) state that all authors should have given significant intellectual contributions to the work to be included on the author list.
 There can be exceptions to this rule, but these have to be specifically explained.
 Mathematical publications usually list the authors alphabetically (the Hardy-Littlewood rule).
 This rule states that anyone that joins collaboration in good faith will be listed equally as an author, regardless of the relative contributions they end up making.

-- Guidelines for authorship in biology are closely tied to the guidelines for biomedical publishing (the Vancouver rules).
+- Guidelines for authorship in biology are closely tied to the guidelines for biomedical publishing (the Vancouver recommendations).
 Authors should make a substantial intellectual contribution to the work in question.
 Administrative and economic responsibility alone do not qualify for authorship.